koreogundele/machine_learning/ML-for-Life-Sciences/README.md

 # Machine Learning for Life Sciences!
 ## Creator: Korede Ogundele

 In this repository are machine learning algorithms specifically for life sciences.
-The folder datasets contains (you guessed it) datasets used for the algorithms/models.
+The folder datasets contains datasets used for the algorithms/models.

 ### You know what's hard?
-I'm trying to use the deepchem package.
-The code I plan to write is so simple (not even 100 lines) but I am having a hard time figuring out package dependencies.
-The textbook does not offer help with this, but I found a page of the deepchem documentation that lists its dependencies.
-After a few deep breaths (and maybe a drink), I will return and reattempt.
-If successful, I will make a requirements.txt file.
+I was able to install deepchem and all its dependencies.
+Once I work through chapters 3 and 4 (to get confirmation that it all works) I will make and upload a requirements.txt file

 Files in this subdirectory:

-- predict_molecule_toxicity.ipynb/01_molecule_toxicity: uses
+- predict_molecule_toxicity.ipynb: jupyter notebook with

+- 01_molecule_toxicity: script written based on chapter 3